AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module7/ex2.md

 On Mac

 Install [Brackets](https://github.com/adobe/brackets/releases/download/release-1.14/Brackets.Release.1.14.dmg) or use another Text Editor of choice if you don't have it installed and follow the instructions.
-After installation, search for ``Brackets`` via Mac's spotligt search and open it.
+After installation, search for ``Brackets`` via Mac's spotlight search and open it.

 Copy the following statement to notepad or brackets: